You may have heard the question, ‘is content marketing dead?’ thrown around in the marketing sphere – but is there any reason to think it may be?

 The Initiation Stage

-During the initiation stage, the potential buyer’s goal is to get background information.
+The potential Buyer’s goal is to get background information during the initiation stage.
 The potential Buyer may not consider themselves a potential Buyer at this stage; they’re only setting themselves up to be good at doing their research.

 Therefore, the type of content you want to create and distribute shouldn’t focus on your products or services.
 Instead, your content should expertly define the online or market landscape.
-Think ideas and education – not sales at this stage.
+So again, think of ideas and education – not sales at this stage.

 Embracing the initiation stage helps a potential Buyer become a better researcher and demonstrates your brand as a trustworthy authority.